 Add your content

 Templates come with placeholder text and images that you replace with your own content.
 Placeholders give you an idea of what a book created with this template might look like when you use its text and object styles.
 You can modify the template however you like and add features like an interactive image gallery for readers to swipe through.

 You can change book margins, customise how headers and footers are formatted, and use different headers and footers for left- and right-facing pages.

 Note: If you plan to publish your book to Apple Books, you need to apply paragraph styles to headings or chapters.
 Pages uses applied styles to create a table of contents for readers to navigate the book.
 You can also add a table of contents yourself and style it how you like.

 View your book or share it with others

 When you’re ready to view or share your book, you export it in EPUB format.
-In the export dialog, you can add the book title and author name, choose a cover, and more.
+In the export dialogue, you can add the book title and author name, choose a cover and more.
 You can send the book to someone else or view it in Apple Books.

-If you need help getting started, see Create your first document.
+If you need help getting started, see Create and format a document.